Asylum in Australia: Offshore processing resumed, PNG solution: 2012–2013

 Announcing the new policy, Rudd remarked "Australians have had enough of seeing people drowning in the waters to our north.
 Our country has had enough of people smugglers exploiting asylum seekers and seeing them drown on the high seas."
 Liberal Party leader Tony Abbott praised the substance of plan, but said Rudd's government was incapable of making it work.
 Greens leader Christine Milne, however, called the plan "absolutely immoral".
-Human rights groups criticized the decision.
+Human rights groups criticised the decision.
 "Mark this day in history as the day Australia decided to turn its back on the world's most vulnerable people, closed the door and threw away the key," said Graeme McGregor of Amnesty International Australia.
 Human rights lawyer David Mann called it a "fundamental abrogation of Australia's responsibilities" and doubted the legality of the policy.
 He has also questioned the record of human rights in Papua New Guinea.

 The New York Times described Rudd's decision as likely "part of a concerted effort" to nullify opposition attacks ahead of the 2013 federal election.
 He had been under fire for the unpopular programs of Gillard that led to his return to power, and immigration had become a major issue in the election campaign.
 Concurrent with Rudd's announcement, Indonesia announced it would toughen requirement for Iranians seeking visas, a change that had been requested by Australia.
 An Indonesia spokesperson denied that the change in policy was because of an Australian request.

 The New York Times reported that more than 600 asylum seekers had died en route to Australian territory between 2009 and 2013.
-According to the Morrison Government in 2019, more than 50,000 people had arrived by boat and at least 1,200 people drowned at sea during the Rudd-Gillard-Rudd years.
+According to the Morrison government in 2019, more than 50,000 people had arrived by boat and at least 1,200 people drowned at sea during the Rudd-Gillard-Rudd years.